Install Debian to Beaglebone Black eMMC

 sync

-to USB adapter that fits onto J1, you can watch this process via the
+With an FTDI to USB adapter fit onto J1, the process can be monitored via the screen

 program.